meredithnorman/Useful-Python-Skills/README.md

 # Useful-Python-Skills
 This repository will store useful snippets of Python code that I have developed in my Intermediate Python course.
+Useful may be a stretch for these functions/code snippets but you never know!
 Some code may require additional files to be loaded.

 # Contents
 # Files & Exceptions